Natas Travel Fair 2026

 Image credit: boudvilledylanchristopher

 Don’t you feel an inexplicable need to break out into a huge smile?
 That’s the effect that the quokka, or the world’s happiest animal, has on most people!
-These little marsupials are the size of domesticated cats and can only be found in Western Australia.
+These little marsupials are the size of domestic cats and are found only in Western Australia.
 Although they are nocturnal, many of them can be found roaming around in the day to search for food.

 Image credit: Jin Xiang (left), Barney Moss (left)